Cedar Rapids Business Lawyer

 It is said that the law touches everything.
-I have certainly found that to be true in my practice as well as in my daily life.
+As a Cedar Rapids business lawyer, I have certainly found that to be true in my practice as well as in my daily life.
 Nowhere is this maxim truer, however, than in business law.
 Every aspect of business is impacted by two forms of law —— first, the statutes and regulations at the municipal, state, and federal level that govern business activity; and second, the private law of contractual relations.

 My name is Jonathan D. Schmidt, and I counsel clients on a wide variety of business issues for both individuals and companies, from small startups to multimillion dollar business litigation involving construction lawsuits, contract lawsuits, company formation, employment lawsuits, negligence, fraud and landlord/tenant disputes, among others.